Serile a decende com

 “Oh Jim, that’s amazing, I don’t know how you managed to figure all of that out.
 But what you said is so right.
 I was in beauty pageants, have very supportive parents, keep everything very clean and spend money on clothes.
 All girls love to.”

 My heart sang a song for her which she could not hear

 Long and romantic, it sailed out from my heart

 It ran to her in silence, from my panic and fear

 It was scary talking to her from the start

 Onwards and forwards, out of the trot

 Poetry is beautiful.
 Just throwing words up into the sky, they fall down suavely into symbolic poetic majesty.
-My heart became a poem for Jill.
+My heart became a poem for Jane.
 I knew her.
 I wished she could know me.
 But I had to retreat once again behind the corrugated iron walls.
-Being out in the open was unnerving and drained me of my energy, despite enjoying Jill’s company.
+Being out in the open was unnerving and drained me of my energy, despite enjoying Jane’s company.